nap/jaro-winkler-distance/README.md

 </div>

-This library find non-euclidean distance or similarity between two strings.
+This module finds a non-euclidean distance or similarity between two strings.

-Jaro and Jaro-Winkler equations provides a score between two short words where errors are more prone at the end of the word.
-Jaro's equation measure is the weighted sum of percentage of equal and transposed characters from each strings.
-Winkler's factor adds a weight in Jaro's formula to increased the calculated measure when there are a sequance of characters (prefix) that matches between the compaired items.
+Jaro and [Jaro-Winkler](https://www.census.gov/content/dam/Census/library/working-papers/1991/adrm/rr91-9.pdf) equations provides a score between two short strings where errors are more prone at the end of the string.
+Jaro's equation measure is the weighted sum of the percentage of matching and transposed characters from each string.
+Winkler's factor adds weight in Jaro's formula to increase the calculated measure when there is a sequence of characters (a prefix) in both strings.

+This version is based on the [original C implementation of strcmp95](https://web.archive.org/web/20100227020019/http://www.census.gov/geo/msb/stand/strcmp.c) implementation but does not attempt to normalize characters that are similar to the eyes (e.g.: `O` vs `0`).

 > [!NOTE]
-> * Impact of prefix is limited to 4 characters, as originally defined by Winkler.
+> * Impact of the prefix is limited to 4 characters, as originally defined by Winkler.
 > * Input strings are not modified beyond whitespace trimming.
-> * In-word whitespace and characters case can **optionally** impact score.
+> * In-word whitespace and characters case will **optionally** impact score.
-> * Returns a floating point number rounded to the desired decimals (defaults to `2`) using Python's [`round()`](https://docs.python.org/3/library/functions.html#round).
+> * Returns a floating point number rounded to the desired decimals (defaults to `2`) using Python's [`round`](https://docs.python.org/3/library/functions.html#round).
-> * Consider usual [Floating Point Arithmetic](https://docs.python.org/3/tutorial/floatingpoint.html#tut-fp-issues) characterisitcs when working with this library.
+> * Consider usual [floating point arithmetic](https://docs.python.org/3/tutorial/floatingpoint.html#tut-fp-issues) characteristics when working with this module.

-## Notes on Calculation
+## Implementation

-The complexity of this algoritme reside in the calculation of `matching` and `transposed` characters.
-That is because the interepretation of the meaning of what are the `matching` conditions and `transposed` definition.
-Definitions of those words will make the score vary between implementations of the algorithme.
+The complexity of this algoritme resides in finding the `matching` and `transposed` characters.
+That is because of the interpretation of what are the `matching` conditions and the definition of `transposed`.
+Definitions of those two will make the score vary between implementations of this algorithme.

-Here is how `matching` and `transposed` are definied:
+Here is how `matching` and `transposed` are defined in this module:

-* A character of the first string is `matching` if it's included in the second string within the specified `distance` on either sides.
+* A character of the first string at position `N` is `matching` if found at position `N` or within `distance` on either side in the second string.
+* The `distance` is calculated using the rounded down length of the longest string divided by two minus one.
-* A character in the first string cannot be matched multiple time to the same character of the second string.
+* Characters in the first string are matched only once against characters of the second string.
+* Two characters are `transposed` if they previously matched and aren't at the same position in the matching character subset.
 * Decimals are rounded according to the scientific method.
-* Two characters are `transposed` if they match, but aren't matched at the same position.
-* The `limit` is calculated using the length of the longest string devided by two minus one.

-> [!IMPORTANT]
+> [!NOTE]
 >
-> **TODO**: Use python's std library [Decimal](https://docs.python.org/3.12/library/decimal.html)
+> **TODO**: Implementation should be refactored to use Python's [Decimal](https://docs.python.org/3.13/library/decimal.html) module from the standard library.
+This module was introduced in Python 3.9.

 ### Example